sudoabhinav/sudoabhinav.github.io/about/index.md

 <center><a href="https://sudoabhinav.github.io"><b>Abhinav Singh</b></a> </center>

-Currently working as a Software Engineer at [Lambdatest] (https://www.lambdatest.com/) and have close to 3 years of commercial software development experience.
+I am currently working as a Software Engineer at [Credgenics] (https://credgenics.com/), with close to 6 years of hands-on experience in commercial software development.

-I am a hard working, self taught programmer and the opportunity to work is all I look forward to and success will follow is what I believe.
+I'm a self-taught, dedicated programmer who believes that if you're given the opportunity to work, success will naturally follow.
+I thrive on solving real-world problems with clean, efficient code.

-During my professional experience I have worked with product companies in pharmacovigilance and testing domains.
-I speak binary with Golang, Python, SQL and also have worked in web development and Machine Learning sprints.
+Over the years, I've contributed to product teams across finance, pharmacovigilance, and testing domains.
+I’m fluent in Golang, Python, SQL, PostgreSQL, and MongoDB, and have worked across web development stacks and Machine Learning projects.

 During my time at graduate school I got the opportunity to research and publish “[Get-a-doc : A Doctor Recommender System]” (https://ieeexplore.ieee.org/document/8748776), which highlights the improvement to online health consultation applications in India.